Friday, June 13, 2025

 • Hanging Leg Raises: Suspend from a bar, lift legs to 45 degrees without swinging.

-• Supine Leg Raises: Lie on your back, lift legs 90 degrees, and lower slowly.
+• Supine Leg Raises: Lie on your back, lift your legs 90 degrees, and lower slowly.

 Do these moves 3-4 times a week.
-Combine them with regular cardio and healthy eating for the best results.
+For the best results, combine them with regular cardio and healthy eating.
 Gradually increase reps or hold positions longer as you get stronger.

 A Sample Weekly Workout Plan

-Being consistent is crucial for a flat stomach workouts routine.
-This 7-day plan includes strength, cardio, and rest days.
+Staying consistent is the key to flat stomach workouts.
+This seven-day plan includes strength, cardio, and rest days.
 It targets your core well.
-Adjust the intensity to fit your fitness level and always focus on proper form.
+Change the difficulty level to suit your fitness capabilities, and always pay attention to form.

 Day-by-Day Breakdown of Exercises